senorkrabs/duplicity-glacier-guide/README.md

 ```

 ## Resources
 Duplicity combines files and diffs into tar archives and (by default) compresses them.
-As such, it's important to ensure you have enough local storage for tempoary files (generally, at least 2 times the value of `volsize` from experimentation but more is recommended).
+It's important to ensure you have enough local storage for tempoary files (generally, at least 2 times the value of `volsize` from experimentation but more is recommended).
 You should also ensure enough CPU, memory, and networking resources are available to perform backups as quickly as possible.
+Perform test benchmarks to ensure the performance will be adequate.